Ahmedouu/paytoplay/README.md

 ```

 In this contract, the admin/module deployer is used to store all of the module's resources instead of a resource account.
 Because of this the resource account constant is the same as the module address!

+# Deploying the dapp locally:

+1. Navigate to the app directory
+2. Run yarn install or npm install to install dependencies
+3. Run yarn dev or npm run dev to start the development server
+4. Open http://localhost:3000 with your browser to see the result

+The DAPP will walk you through how to use it, but the main thing to remember here is that you need a wallet (Martian or Petra) and at least two different accounts, create payments, receive payements and enjoy :)